bytefish/bytefish.de/blog/elasticsearch_java.md

 ##### BulkProcessor.Listener #####

-Sometimes you need to do additional work on the inserted data, evaluate if the data was inserted correctly, see what time it took to insert the data or you need to handle specific errors occured during inserting the data.
+Sometimes you need to do additional work on the inserted data.
+You want to evaluate if the data was inserted correctly, see what time it took to insert the data or you need to handle specific errors occured during inserting the data.
 This can be done by implementing the ``BulkProcessor.Listener`` interface, which makes it possible to perform actions before and after the bulk insert.

 In the example application, we are only interested in logging the actions, which is implemented by the ``LoggingBulkProcessorListener``.